Strings and Memory Management

 }

 The array a is defined out of functions.
-It is placed in the static memory area even if the static class is left out.
+It is placed in the static memory area even if the static is left out.
 The compiler calculates the number of the elements (six) and allocates six bytes in the static memory area.
 Then, it copies “Hello” literal string data to the memory.

 Both a and b are writable.